justjugo/react_app/README.md

 # React Film Search

 A simple and elegant movie search application built with React, Vite, and Tailwind CSS.
-This project leverages The Movie Database (TMDb) API for fetching movie data and uses Appwrite as a backend to track and display trending searches.
+This project allows users to search for movies, view details, and maintain a personal wishlist of their favorite films.
+It leverages The Movie Database (TMDb) API for fetching movie data and uses Appwrite as a backend to track and display trending searches.

 ## ✨ Features

 -   **Movie Search**: Instantly search for movies by title.
+-   **Wishlist Functionality**:
+    -   **Add & Remove**: Easily add movies to a personal wishlist by clicking the heart icon on any movie card.
+Click again to remove it.
+    -   **Persistent Storage**: Your wishlist is saved in your browser's `localStorage`, so it persists even after you close the tab or refresh the page.
+    -   **Favorites Section**: View all your wishlisted movies in a dedicated "Favourite Movies" section on the homepage.
 -   **Debounced Input**: Smart search functionality that waits for the user to stop typing before making an API request, ensuring a smooth user experience and efficient API usage.
 -   **Trending Searches**: Displays a list of the most popular movie searches, powered by an Appwrite database.
+-   **Pagination**: Navigate through multiple pages of search results.
 -   **Dynamic UI**: Clean and responsive interface built with Tailwind CSS.
 -   **Error Handling**: Gracefully handles API errors and loading states.

 ## 🛠️ Tech Stack